JoyNdungu/JoyNdungu/README.md

 1. **Task Manager App:** A simple task management app built using React, JavaScript, and CSS.
 2. **Bomas Residential Service Hub:** A web app that provides information on services available in the Bomas area.
 3. **Portfolio Website:** A responsive portfolio site to showcase my skills and projects (currently in progress!).
+4. **Expense Tracker** It helps you track all the expenses you incure as well as the date, you also get the toatal expenses you have incurred.

 🔗 **[View all my projects here](https://github.com/JoyNdungu?tab=repositories)**